 Its design is unique, composed of two parts that open by rotating 90 °.

-On the front there is a 2.4-inch QVGA display, a five-way D-Pad, touch sensitive buttons on the “Delete” and function keys left and right.
+On the front there is 2.4-inch QVGA display, five-way D-Pad, touch sensitive buttons on the “Delete” and function keys left and right.

-On the right is a ring (Contact Light Ring) that lights up different colors when you receive a call or a message.
+On the right is ring (Contact Light Ring) that lights up different colors when you receive call or message.

 The Contact Light Ring is able to turn red, yellow, green, blue, indigo and violet.

 The QWERTY keyboard is well designed and seems inspired by that of the BlackBerry.

 There are five rows of buttons and dedicated keys for messaging, music, Web browser, voice commands, speaker and camera.

 Despite the keys are small, protruding from the plastic around them so they are easier to use than those dishes on the Samsung Intensity and Helios.

 Nokia 7705 is digital CDMA phone with EV-DO Rev. 0 for data, and it is available at Verizon.
 Besides spacious QWERTY keyboard, the Nokia Twist has built-in 3 megapixel auto-focus camera with video recording, aGPS that works with VZ Navigator, V CAST Music and Video and Bluetooth with A2DP.
 The phone runs Verizon’s UI and comes with the Polaris web browser to function on many Verizon phones.